 The individual feed adapts to the users and suggests suitable content based on previous search and reading behavior.
 And that's not just for one person per subscription.
 Because this can be divided between up to five accounts.
 This is how the family can benefit from the Readly subscription.
 Thanks to the different accounts, everyone can manage their own digital magazines and get suggestions.
 In addition to the modern website, which makes reading on the computer and laptop easier, there are also well-designed apps for iOS, iPadOS and Android.
 Since June 2022, podcasts have been available with the Readly subscription in addition to digitized print media.

 There was also a price adjustment at Readly.
 Instead of the previous 9,99 euros, you currently pay 11,99 euros for the magazine subscription.

 Readly as a news + alternative for German customers

 Like most Apple services, Apple's News + magazine flat rate will initially only be launched in the USA.
 There are around 300 magazines included, all of which are in English.
 The German Apple customers who would like to use the offer are excluded for the time being, as you can only order Apple News + with an American Apple account.
 The reasons for this are presumably due to restrictions imposed by the publishers who participate in News +.
 Negotiations with German publishers are certainly already in progress, but Apple's magazine flat rate is not currently available in Germany.

-It makes sense to assign the profiles to a user each, so that the personalized reading list, the selection of favorites and the bookmarks within the magazines read do not have to be shared with other people.
-In this way you can use Readly on different devices with the whole family or flat share and still each person has their own "area".
+It makes sense that the profiles are each assigned to a user, so that you do not have to share the personalized reading list, the selection of favorites and the bookmarks within the magazines you have read with other people.
+This way you can use Readly on different devices with the whole family or flat share and still each person has their own “space”.